gevorgyana/rust-problem-solving/count-the-repetitions/README.md

 We know everything that happens insdie the cycle, but we don't know how to get there, so getting there will take O(100) time.

+The first part of the trail - before the first repeated element
+- might be part of the cycle too - but we never know!